How to Use Snow Chains

 - When you remove the snow chains from your tires, be sure to wash them well to remove any dirt, snow, mud, and debris.
 Hang them up for storage, and spray them with WD40 to keep them in good shape.

-- To check the clearance of your tire, make a sweeping motion with your hand back and forth over the tire from the front to the back.
+- To check the clearance of your tire with the chains, make a sweeping motion with your hand back and forth over the tire from the front to the back.
 If your hand goes around without striking anything, the tire has good clearance.

-- Try to avoid hitting a pothole when you have snow chains on your tires.
-This can damage or break the chains and possibly harm your vehicle.
+- Try to avoid hitting potholes when you have snow chains on your tires as this can damage or break the chains and possibly harm your vehicle.

 - As we've mentioned in How To Drive In Snow, slow and steady wins here.
 There's no need to drive at breakneck speeds, nor is it safe to do so with the chains attached.